nemu69/snow-crash/level05/Ressources/README.md

 # level05 solve

-After a few minutes we receive a message
+When you get logged or after a few minutes we receive a message

 ```
 > You have new mail in /var/mail/level05